fsharp/fslang-design/FSharp-6.0/FS-1102-discards-on-use-bindings.md

 Please address all necessary compatibility questions:

 * Is this a breaking change?
 No.
 * What happens when previous versions of the F# compiler encounter this design addition as source code?
-Erorr as usual.
+Error as usual.
 * What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?
 The code will work.
 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?
 This is not a change to FSharp.Core.